verbb/formie/docs/guides/developers/everything-you-need-to-know-about-formie-schemas.md

 Always start with `parent::defineFormSettingsSchema($form)` unless you have a specific reason not to — the parent includes the standard **Enabled** setting.
 Per-form integration UI is declared entirely through schema.

-## Settings schema vs front-end modules
+## Settings Schema vs Front-End Modules

 Schema covers **control panel configuration**.
 Captchas and address providers also need **client modules** (`getClientModule()`) for browser behaviour — schema alone does not inject JavaScript.

 See [Captcha Integration](/developers/custom-integration/captcha-integration) for the full split.

-## Normalization and validation
+## Normalisation and Validation

 Formie normalizes saved settings against schema definitions on save.
 Benefits: